timjbray/jekyll-now/about.md

 permalink: /about/
 ---

-Curious about everything and constantly learning.
+Curious about everything.
+Constantly learning.
+Passionate about technology.

 I started my career as a software developer.
 While writing code is great, I found out I like to be involved with the full SDLC.